 The Heisman Trophy winner Reggie Bush played for the USC Trojans as a running back during the 2005 season.
 His trophy was taken away after the NCAA found out about Bush receiving improper benefits during his college career, making him ineligible.
-In 2010, he voluntarily forfeited the award and USC also returned the trophy.
-In 2021, when the NCAA policy on compensation for athletes changed, Bush and his supporters sought the reinstatement of his Heisman.
+In 2010, he voluntarily forfeited the award, and USC also returned the trophy.
+In 2021, when the NCAA's policy on athlete compensation changed, Bush and his supporters sought the reinstatement of his Heisman.
 USC restored his statistics, but the Heisman Trophy Trust has not restored his trophy and decided to maintain its initial ruling.

 FAQs on Heisman Trophy